mhfarzin/SimpleDAL/ReadMe.md

 Add a reference to the library from [https://www.nuget.org/packages/SimpleDAL/](https://www.nuget.org/packages/SimpleDAL/)

 ## Getting Start
 First create a class for each of your tables.
+If the class name and table name are not the same, you must use the [table](https://github.com/mhfarzin/SimpleDAL#table) Attribute.

 ```
 public enum Gender
 {